 Endpoint refers to end-user systems or devices such as laptops, desktops/workstations and mobile devices.
 These endpoints serve as an entry point to an organisation.
-From an attacker’s point of view, this serves as an attractive opportunity.
-For instance, an attacker who successfully gains access to a staff system is often due to weakness exploited on the endpoint system.
 For example, a threat actor successfully establishing a connection with a staff computer due to phishing attack (or another form of attack) is due to malicious code bypassing the endpoint controls.
 Therefore, the security of entry points is important by utilising antivirus or anti-malware solutions that detect suspicious activity and deter such attempts.
 Additionally, after implementation, it is important to ensure full system-wide scans are performed periodically along with regular vendor updates.

 2. Network Segmentation

 It is the most underrated control in the network security domain.
 Just like a submarine structure, you need to ensure there are different compartments within your organisations.
 In case a cyber attack has led to the compromise of a system or segment of the network, an attacker will not have immediate access to the entire organisation.
 This may lead to limited impact, containment or detection of intrusion activity based on the incident scope.

 3. Principle of Least Privilege